 - Adopt healthy cooking methods like baking, broiling, and grilling for cooking vegetables and meats.
 Try to avoid frying foods.
 Use liquid oils such as canola, sesame, mustard seed oils instead of fats of animal origin such as butter, ghee, or vanaspati.

 - Instead of butter or ghee, try cooking with herbs, spices, lemon juice, etc.

 Do you have your DNA raw data file from 23andMe, AncestryDNA, FTDNA, LivingDNA, etc.?

-Upload your DNA raw data to Xcode Life to know your genetic predisposition to hypertension.
+Upload your DNA raw data to Xcode Life to know your genetic variants for saturated fat metabolism.